Skip to content

 Research from the Boston Consulting Group (BCG) shows that over 90% of companies cannot accurately measure their emissions.
 Furthermore, most companies exclude Scope 3 emissions because of the lack of confidence in available data.
 In fact, almost 40% of companies experience a 30-40% error rate in establishing emission baselines.

-How can Terrascope help?
+How Can Terrascope Help?

 Terrascope enables organizations to track and measure emissions across their value chain and all GHG categories.
 The SaaS-based platform helps large enterprises make data-driven decisions, set ambitious and realistic reduction goals, and start the journey to net zero with confidence.